virtual-biohackathons/covid-19-bh20/compute_resources.md

 ### What can you do with it?

 * Manage data
-** Upload/download files from browser, command line, or SDK ** Identify collections of files by name, uuid, or content address (hash) ** Set and query structured metadata on collections of files ** Share projects with other users and groups
+ * Upload/download files from browser, command line, or SDK
+ * Identify collections of files by name, uuid, or content address (hash)
+ * Set and query structured metadata on collections of files
+ * Share projects with other users and groups
 * Run CWL workflows
-** Scale-out across compute nodes, run workflows from multiple users
+ * Scale-out across compute nodes, run workflows from multiple users
 * A foundation to build other applications
-** Use the APIs for data storage and access, permissions, running workflows, etc ** We can also spin up servers for teams building web apps, just ask!
+ * Use the APIs for data storage and access, permissions, running workflows, etc
+ * We may be able to spin up servers for teams building web apps, just ask!

 ### Learn more